Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Formulations

 In this section, we elaborate on the detailed formulation of the individual path recommendation model.
-Section \ref{sec_optimal_flow} develops an optimization model to solve the optimal flow distribution over a public transit network with disruptions.
 Section \ref{sec_behavior_unc} describes how passengers' behavior uncertainties (i.e., non-compliance to recommendation) are modeled based on a random utility maximization framework.
-Section \ref{sec_ind_path_model} provides the overall formulation of the individual path recommendation model by combining the optimal flow model in Section \ref{sec_optimal_flow} and the behavior uncertainty component in Section \ref{sec_behavior_unc}.
+Section \ref{sec_ind_path_model} provides the overall formulation of the individual path recommendation model as a stochastic optimization with decision-dependent distributions.
+Section \ref{sec_optimal_flow} presents a linear programming model to calculate the system travel time.
+Section \ref{sec_single} elaborates on the proposed single-point approximation with $\epsilon$-feasibility and $\Gamma$-concentration.
 Section \ref{sec_bender} shows how the individual path recommendation model can be solved efficiently using Benders decomposition.